jcg122562/viz-homework/README.md

 you can easily see which color dominated the figure and in this case, the red.

-The pie, line and bar charts can tell me numbers, but for this type of analysis which is more on behavioral analysis wherein I am examining the relationshio of two variables, scatter plot is the best chart to use.
+The pie, line and bar charts can tell me numbers, but for this type of analysis which is more on behavioral analysis wherein I am examining the relationshiop of two variables, scatter plot is the best chart to use.

 I like the use of the WORDCLOUD too which I have tried to incorporate in this assignment.
 In this way, I can show what are the top positive and negative words used by the two candidates.